From Words to Amino Acids: Does the Curse of Depth Persist?: Experiments

 \subsection{How much does each layer contribute to later computations?}

 We measure how much each layer contributes to \emph{later} computations by skipping that layer for earlier token positions and tracking how the intervention propagates downstream.
 Concretely, we sample a split position and run a second forward pass, skipping the chosen source layer only up to the split.
 We then quantify the resulting change in subsequent-layer representations on the remaining (future) token positions and report the propagated effects.
+In addition, we analyze how representations evolve across depth by computing layer-layer representation similarity.
+Concretely, for each pair of layers, we compute the similarity between their token representations using linear CKA, a standard metric for representation similarity \citep{kornblith2019cka}.
+We report these layer-layer similarity matrices alongside the skiplayer heatmaps to provide a complementary, non-interventional view of depth-wise representation change.
 See \cref{app:skiplayer_details} for more details.

-The original setup of \citet{csordas2025language} is tailored to autoregressive next-token prediction.
-For ProGen2, we therefore follow the same procedure, skipping a layer only up to a randomly sampled token position and measuring its effect on future tokens.
-For masked and diffusion-based models, that are not trained with a causal left-to-right objective, we adapt the notion of “future tokens” as follows: we mask 15\% of tokens, intervene on a random subset of token positions, and measure effects on the remaining non-intervened masked tokens.
-Specifically, we sample 20--80\% of masked positions and 20--80\% of non-masked positions for intervention, and compute effects on the remaining masked positions.
+For the skiplayer analysis, the original setup of \citet{csordas2025language} is tailored to autoregressive next-token prediction.
+For ProGen2 and ProGen3, we therefore follow the same procedure, skipping a layer only up to a randomly sampled token position and measuring its effect on future tokens.
+For masked and diffusion-based models that are not trained with a causal left-to-right objective, we adapt the notion of “future tokens” to capture cross-positional effects as follows: we mask 15\% of tokens, intervene on a random subset of token positions, and measure effects on the remaining non-intervened masked tokens.
+Specifically, we sample 20--80\% of masked positions and 20--80\% of non-masked positions for intervention, and compute effects on the remaining (i.e., non-intervened) masked positions.
 We also measured effects on all non-intervened tokens (i.e., masked and non-masked), and observed similar trends.
 Hence, we report results only for the former.